3. Config

 paragraph: 1

-as in Listing 238 and run analogous commands to those above, we receive the output in Listing 237; note that the body,
+Similarly, if we specify indentRules as in Listing 244 and run analogous commands to those above, we receive the output in Listing 243; note that the body, mandatory argument and content after the heading of paragraph have all received three tabs worth of indentation.

 \paragraph{paragraph